 To effectively diagnose and treat disease in humans and animals, you must understand how bodies function.
 In biochemistry, you'll learn about the basic energy pathways of living cells and the structure of proteins, carbohydrates, and lipids within the body.

 Courses in medical physiology will help you better understand the cells and tissues and various bodily systems that work together to produce normal human functioning.
-Use your theoretical knowledge and practical skills to identify problems when they arise, and find out the most effective way to solve them.
+Use your theoretical knowledge and practical skills to identify diagnose and treat disease but also be at the forefront of new discoveries for understanding, diagnosis and treatment of disease.

-Through your studies in haematology, you'll learn about the structure of red cell pathology and haemostasis.
-With practice, you will be able to evaluate the results of studies and tests and apply these to pathophysiology to find the correct diagnoses.
+Through your studies in haematology, you'll learn about the structure and function of blood cells as well as red cell and white cell pathology and clotting.
+With practice, you will be able to evaluate the results of studies and blood tests and apply these to pathophysiology to find the correct diagnoses.

 As a medical scientist, you'll build on the work of the past.
 Through reviewing clinical case studies, you will strengthen your skill at interpreting data and making accurate judgments.
 As you move from case studies to practical clinical sessions, you'll apply these skills to draw data-based conclusions that help the whole team make the right decisions for the best health outcomes.